neondatabase/website/content/docs/manage/branches.md

 ![Branch details](./images/branch_details.png)

 <Admonition type="note">
-Each branch is created with an endpoint, which is the compute instance associated with the branch.
+Each branch is created with a read-write endpoint, which is the compute instance associated with the branch.
 To connect to a database in a branch, you must connect via an endpoint.
 For instructions, see [Connect to a branch database](#connect-to-a-branch-database).
 </Admonition>

 The **Branches** widget on the project **Dashboard** also lists the branches in a Neon project.
 Selecting **Manage** from the **Branches** widget directs you to the **Branches** page, where you can view and manage branches.